As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Reflective safety stripes
+• Reflective striping for trail safety

 Pros